 At White House, Abbas to ask Trump to back Arab peace plan

-Palestinian President Mahmoud Abbas' initial relief over having been invited to the White House is now clouded by concerns he might have to say no to President Donald Trump on a key issue in their first meeting Wednesday.
-Palestinians fear Trump might ask Abbas to halt stipends for families of Palestinians killed or jailed in the context of the conflict with Israel.
+In this March 27, 2017 file photo, Palestinian President Mahmoud Abbas listens during a media conference at EU headquarters in Brussels, Belgium.
+Abbas' initial relief over having been invited to the White House is now clouded by concerns that he will have to say no to President Donald Trump in their first meeting Wednesday, May 3, 2017.

 Discussions